Brooks Catsup Bottle water tower: Restoration

 In 1993, the owners of the Brooks plant, Curtice-Burns, Inc., prepared to sell the property.
 It offered the water tower to the nearby city of Collinsville, but the city declined to purchase it due to the high projected cost of repairs and restoration.
 Over the course of two years, volunteers raised $80,000 to "repair, strip, and paint" the aging structure.
 The project was completed in June 1995, and the structure was added to the National Register of Historic Places in August 2002.

 In popular culture

 The tower was featured in A Program About Unusual Buildings & Other Roadside Stuff, a 2004 PBS documentary by Rick Sebak of WQED.

-It was mentioned as a place Bella should visit in The Twilight Saga: Eclipse.
+It was mentioned as a place the character Bella should visit in The Twilight Saga: Eclipse.